 Types of Asthma

 Do you know the different types of asthma?
-If you have asthma, you know how frightening asthma symptoms, such as wheezing, coughing, shortness of breath, and chest tightness, can be.
-However, advances in our understanding of asthma have helped experts define specific types of asthma, such as exercise-induced asthma (asthma that occurs with physical exertion) and nighttime asthma (asthma that makes sleeping miserable and is quite serious).
+Advances in our understanding of asthma have helped experts define specific types of asthma, such as exercise-induced asthma (asthma that occurs with physical exertion) and nighttime asthma (asthma that makes sleeping miserable and is quite serious).
 Understanding the type of asthma you have can help you seek the most effective treatment when you have an asthma attack.

 Allergies and Asthma